 With flashy cars, chic boutiques, and giant yachts in its harbour, Monaco is where the rich and famous hang out.
 But there is plenty to see, even if your wallet is not as accommodating.

 From the changing of the guards outside the Royal Palace of Monaco to the Monte Carlo Casino, and old town of Monaco, it is a lovely way to spend the day.
-You can read more about visiting Monaco here.
+You can take a tour from Nice to Monaco, and read more about visiting Monaco here.